 What happens in our National Acupuncture Detoxification Association training to become an Acudetox Specialist?

-We meet from 9:00-5:00 daily Friday, Saturday and Sunday, and will take breaks and lunch breaks.
+We meet from 9:00-5:00 daily on Saturday and Sunday, and will take breaks and lunch breaks.
 Please wear comfortable, professional clothing as we will be moving around and providing ear treatments during the training itself.
 Please wear closed-toed shoes due to the risk of falling needles and avoid low cut blouses and cumbersome jewelry.
 We provide all the supplies for the training event.

 If you are a licensed acupuncturist, you will receive 20 PDA’s through NCCAOM.
 Other professionals have had success in submitting their ADS certificate and receiving credit.
-You will receive a Continuing Education Unit certificate upon completion of the three days and you will become associate members of the NADA.
-Your application fee/first year membership is included in the training fee.

-In order to become an Acudetox Specialist (ADS) and receive the NADA certificate of training completion you will need to:
+In order to become an Acudetox Specialist (ADS) and receive the NADA Certificate of Training completion you will need to:

 - read the NADA manual (which we will provide)